-Useful economic life Over the term of the lease 4 years 3 to 4 years f) Pension contributions
+Component Useful economic life Leasehold buildings Over the term of the lease f) Pension contributions

+Sports equipment 4 years Other equipment 3 to 4 years

-YMCA East Surrey participated in a multi-employer defined benefit pension plan for employees of YMCAs in England, Scotland and Wales, which was closed to new members and accruals on 30 April 2007.
-Due to insufficient information, the plan's actuary has advised that it is not possible to separately identify the assets and liabilities relating to YMCA East Surrey.
-As described in note 7, YMCA East Surrey has a contractual obligation to make pension deficit payments of £23,843 per annum (starting in May 2023, increasing 3% per annum) over the period to April 2027, accordingly this is shown as a liability in note 17 to these accounts.
-In addition, YMCA East Surrey is required to contribute £5,648 pa to the operating expenses of the Pension Plan and these costs are charged to the Statement of comprehensive income as made.
+YMCA East Surrey participated in a multi-employer defined benefit pension plan ("the Plan") for employees of YMCAs in England, Scotland and Wales, which was closed to new members and accruals on 30 April 2007.
+Due to insufficient information, the Plan's actuary has advised that it is not possible to separately identify the assets and liabilities relating to YMCA East Surrey.
+As such the Plan has been accounted for as a defined contribution plan.
+YMCA East Surrey has a contractual obligation to make pension deficit payments as part of the Plan's recovery plan.
+This liability has been recognised, and any year on year changes are charged/credited to the Statement of Comprehensive Income.
+The liability is payable over a period of years and is discounted to a net present value using a discount rate based on the yield available on high quality corporate bonds as at the reporting date.
+In addition, YMCA East Surrey is also required to contribute to the operating expenses of the Plan.
+These costs are charged to the Statement of Comprehensive Income as made.
 YMCA East Surrey also operates two defined contribution pension schemes, The Scottish Widows Scheme for Managers and The People's Pension Scheme which is available to all current staff.
-The amount charged to the Statement of comprehensive income represents contributions payable in the period.
+The amount charged to the Statement of Comprehensive Income represents contributions payable in respect of services rendered in the period.
 YMCA East Surrey also contributes to the Local Government Scheme Pension Scheme for employees who were subject to a TUPE transfer from Surrey County Council.
-This is a defined benefit scheme, the employer's contribution rate is still to be assessed by the scheme's actuary.
-Provision has been made for estimated contribution levels during the year.
+This is a defined benefit scheme.
+Provision has been made for the required contribution levels during the year.